Project-OpenBytes/portex/docs/source/schema/template_type.rst

           - name: label
             type: enum
-            values: $labels             # the values of enums depends on the input "labels"
+            values: $labels             # the values of enums depend on the input "labels"

    after definition, this ``LabeledPoint`` type can be referenced: